 - Bioaerosol in general range from 0.02-100 µm in diameter and are classified on the basis of their size.

-- The composition of bioaerosol can be liquid or solid or the mixture of the two and should be thought of as microorganism associated with air borne particles containing microorganism.
+- The composition of bioaerosol can be liquid or solid or the mixture of the two and should be thought of as microorganisms associated with air borne particles.
 This is because it is rare to have microorganism (toxins) that are not associated with other airborne particles such as dust or mist.

 Major Characteristics and Stratification of the Atmosphere